allenporter/home-assistant-datasets/README.md

 Model evaluation is currently performed with pytest, [Synthetic Home](https://github.com/allenporter/home-assistant-synthetic-home/), and any conversation agent (Open AI, Google, custom components, etc)

+See [docs/eval.md] for instructions on how run an evaluation and update the leaderboard.

 ### Home Assistant Actions - Offline Evaluation

 The most commonly used evaluation is for the Home Assistant conversation agent actions